-Travel to the Big Easy without leaving your kitchen.
-Chef Marcus Ford's take on the New Orleans classic Cajun Shrimp Etoufee uses unique flavors inspired by the Crescent City to bring the real flavor of the bayou to your home.
+Travel to the Big Easy without leaving your kitchen - just in time for Mardi Gras!.
+WF friend and Chef Marcus Ford's take on the New Orleans classic Cajun Shrimp Etoufee uses unique flavors inspired by the Crescent City to bring the real flavor of the bayou to your home.

 • 4 tablespoons butter